shaddyx/LaneJS/README.md

 		    		},

-You can have any amount of inner children objects you want:
+You can have any amount of inner child objects you want:

 	    		caption:"Some random window",
 	    		width:400,